qkeddy/e-commerce-back-end/README.md

 ## Deployment
 1. Fork and clone project repo
 2. Run `npm install`
+3. Create a MySQL database called `ecommerce_db`.
+A script is available to automatically drop and create the MySQL database with the following: `source ./db/schema.sql`
+4. Seed the MySQL database `npm run seed`
-3. Open the CLI in the project folder and run `node server.js`
+5. Open the CLI in the project folder and run `npm start` (or if in development use Nodemon: `npm run watch`)

 ## Features
-API endpoints to support full CRUD operations.
+API endpoints to support full CRUD operations against a simple E-Commerce database.

 ## Usage
 See steps above.